kayla-manning/election-analysis-2020/posts/final.md

 ![battleground-uncertainty](../figures/final/bg_vote_dist.jpg)

 According to this model, the closest battleground races are fairly evenly split between the two candidates.
 However, these states could all easily swing in Donald Trump's favor, giving him the Electoral College victory while still losing the popular vote.
-On the other hand, these states could also all vote for Biden, giving him a much larger Electoral College victory than given in this model's point prediction.
-[This table](../figures/final/all_states_closeness.html) lists all states and corresponding levels of uncertainty.
+If one of Minnesota, Michigan, or Florida flip and the other states remain the same, Donald Trump will win the Electoral College.
+On the other hand, Nevada, Florida, North Carolina, and Iowa could easily all vote for Biden, giving him a much larger Electoral College victory than estimate in the forecast's point prediction.
+For a more detailed look at each candidate's state-level win probabilities, [this table](../figures/final/all_states_closeness.html) lists all states and corresponding levels of uncertainty.

 ### Model Limitations